Lactase persistence: Calcium absorption hypothesis

 Another possibility is the calcium absorption hypothesis.
 Lactose favors the intestinal absorption of calcium; it helps maintaining it in a soluble form.
 This can be advantageous in regions of low sunlight exposure where Vitamin D, necessary for the transport of calcium, is a limiting factor.
 The lactase persistence gene has been shown to correlate with higher levels of Vitamin D.

 The correlation between lactase persistence frequencies and latitude in 33 populations in Europe was found to be positive and significant, while the correlation between lactase persistence and longitude was not, suggesting that high levels of lactose assimilation were indeed useful in areas of low sunlight in northern Europe.

 Increased calcium absorption helps to prevent rickets and osteomalacia.

 Arid climate hypothesis

 A hypothesis specific to arid climate was proposed: here, milk is not only a source of nutrients, but also a source of fluid, which could be particularly advantageous during epidemics of gastrointestinal diseases like cholera (where water is contaminated).

 Human populations differ in the prevalence of genotypic lactase persistence, phenotypic lactose tolerance, and habitual milk consumptions.
-(Vliert, et al, 2018).
 An individual's capacity to absorb milk is widespread under three conditions.